talon-one/talon_go/docs/RollbackDeductedLoyaltyPointsEffectProps.md

 `func (o *RollbackDeductedLoyaltyPointsEffectProps) SetProgramId(v int32)`

 SetProgramId gets a reference to the given int32 and assigns it to the ProgramId field.

-### GetSubLedgerId

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetSubLedgerId() string`

-GetSubLedgerId returns the SubLedgerId field if non-nil, zero value otherwise.

-### GetSubLedgerIdOk

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetSubLedgerIdOk() (string, bool)`

-GetSubLedgerIdOk returns a tuple with the SubLedgerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasSubLedgerId

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) HasSubLedgerId() bool`

-HasSubLedgerId returns a boolean if a field has been set.

-### SetSubLedgerId

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) SetSubLedgerId(v string)`

-SetSubLedgerId gets a reference to the given string and assigns it to the SubLedgerId field.

-### GetValue

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetValue() float32`

-GetValue returns the Value field if non-nil, zero value otherwise.

-### GetValueOk

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetValueOk() (float32, bool)`

-GetValueOk returns a tuple with the Value field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasValue

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) HasValue() bool`

-HasValue returns a boolean if a field has been set.

-### SetValue

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) SetValue(v float32)`

-SetValue gets a reference to the given float32 and assigns it to the Value field.

 ### GetRecipientIntegrationId